 The Chinook’s blades are so strong they could hold two Apaches.

-Do you know any interesting facts about helicopters we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about helicopters?
+Share them in the comments below!